mccombspj/kurumastories/content/nissan/fairlady/CG-RT-Nissan-Fairlady-240ZG-1972.md

 <b><u>Road testing the Fairlady 240ZG</b></u>

 Since the Fairlady Z debuted in December 1969, C/G has tested various models from time to time.
 First, we did a full test of the DOHC 2-liter 160ps Z432 at Yatabe (C/G, February 1972), then we drove the race-spec 240Z (the SCCN team car Z432R equipped with a SOHC 2.4-liter engine tuned to 200+ps) at FISCO (C/G, June 1971), then, when the domestic 240Z was officially released, we tested the automatic model, which we had never tried before (C/G, January 1972).
-We also went to <!--more-->Yatabe to test the 240ZG with a five-speed gearbox for last month's issue, but unfortunately, the valve gear was damaged and we had to stop the test.
-So, early in the new year, we tried it again with a different 240ZG.
+We also went to Yatabe to test the 240ZG with a five-speed gearbox for last month's issue, but unfortunately, the valve gear was damaged and we had to stop the test.
+So, early in the new year, we tried it again with a different 240ZG.<!--more-->